bitovi/academy/src/react/6-stateful-hooks.md

 @highlight 2,5
 @codepen react

 Above is a simple example of using state to control an `input` element.
-The value of the input is determined entirely by the `inputValue` state (not the browser), and whenever the input changes, the state is updated to match.
+The starting value of `inputValue` is `''` because it is the argument to `React.useState`.
+If we were to call `setInputValue('hello')`, then `inputValue` would change to `hello` and the component would re-render.

+Note also that the input box always displays the `uppercase` value of the text.
+This is because when we display the text value (when we pass the `value` prop to the `input`), we uppercase the string.

 This process is similar no matter what component you're building.
-The basic flow is:
+The basic pattern is:

-1. Get the value and setter
+1. Get the value and setter (the return value of [`React.useState`](https://reactjs.org/docs/hooks-state.html)).
 2. Use the value as needed
 3. Call the setter to change the value and trigger an update

-> **Important:** When using objects or arrays, you must provide a new state when using the setter, rather than changing the current values.
+> **Important:** When using objects or arrays, you must provide a new state object when using the setter, rather than changing the values within the object.
 The data created by `useState` is immutable and will always replace any manual changes.
 >
-> For example, using array methods like `.push()` or `.pop()` will lead to problems.
+> For example, using a state object that is an array, make sure never to use `.push()` or `.pop()` directly on it.
 Instead, use methods like `.concat()` and `.filter()` which create new arrays, and pass those values into the setter.
 >
 > ```jsx
 > function Hello() {